 Whilst abundant rainfall in the UK makes the following sound ridiculous, water is an incredibly valuable resource – and it’s also quite expensive.

 Reducing water consumption is therefore good for the planet and good for the bottom line of the business.
 A double win.

 Attending to leaks promptly, adjusting the run time on one-touch taps, fixing the flush cycles on urinals and ensuring that high-usage items only operate during opening hours can significantly reduce the amount of water that a pub, club, bar or restaurant uses.

 Similarly, more efficient systems and processes around the business can also deliver major savings on the volume and cost of the water used.

 At StayClean, we specialise in keeping beer lines cleaner for longer – reducing the frequency of line cleans whilst keeping the beer in prime condition.

-Amount of Water Waste in Beer Line Cleaning
+Chances to Save Water in Beer Line Cleaning

 Cleaning beer lines uses a lot of water.